benpaullamb/image-slicer/README.md

 7. View your sliced image in the "output" folder

 You can update the image sources in `index.html` to visualize the input/output

+### Other Scripts

+- `npm run clear` deletes all files inside both the "input" and "output" folders
+- `npm run clear-input` deletes all files inside the "input" folder
+- `npm run clear-output` deletes all files inside the "output" folder